JUNYOKAN!

 15 February 1942:

-CruDiv 8's TONE and CHIKUMA depart Palau with the Carrier Striking Force: CarDiv 1's AKAGI and KAGA, CarDiv 2's HIRYU and SORYU, BatDiv 3/1 and DesRon 1's light cruiser ABUKUMA with DesDiv 17's URAKAZE, ISOKAZE, TANIKAZE and HAMAKAZE and DesDiv 18's KASUMI, SHIRANUHI and ARIAKE.
+CruDiv 8 departs Palau with the Carrier Striking Force: CarDiv 1's AKAGI and KAGA, CarDiv 2's HIRYU and SORYU and DesRon 1's light cruiser ABUKUMA with DesDiv 17's URAKAZE, ISOKAZE, TANIKAZE and HAMAKAZE and DesDiv 18's KASUMI, SHIRANUHI and ARIAKE.

 19 February 1942: The Attack on Port Darwin, Australia:

+Timor Sea.
 280 miles NNW of Darwin.
-At 0530 (local), TONE catapults an E13A1 Jake to report on the weather over the Clarence Strait 18 miles N of Darwin, but the plane's radio fails and it returns to TONE at 0955 (local).
+At 0530 (local), TONE catapults an E13A1 "Jake" reconnaissance floatplane to report on the weather over the Clarence Strait 18 miles N of Darwin, but the plane's radio fails and it returns to TONE at 0955 (local).

-A TONE floatplane shots down a RAAF PBY "Catalina".
-The floatplane then locates two ships off Cape Foureroy that are later sunk by D3A Vals from AKAGI.
+TONE's floatplane No. 2 locates two ships off Cape Foureroy that are later sunk by D3A1 dive-bombers from AKAGI.

 21 February 1942: